 Imagine collating all your favourite characters into a little cinematic tableau that you could apply your voyeurism and watch them go about their lives.
 In no way are they aware that you are watching them, it’s all secret.
 And then some crazy renegade character decides to show their self-awareness, turning ever so slightly for a moment to address the audience watching.
 Ok.
 This is my favourite thing in the movies.
 I love that wink and sly nod that says “Oh hey, I know you are watching.”
 It’s that finger click moment between a pairing that sets up a new level of excitement to films.

-For the release of Deadpool 2, the master of fourth-wall breaking (he breaks, like, 16 walls in his movies,) I’ve collected some of my favourites that make me as giddy as an aunt.
+I’ve collected some of my favourites that make me as giddy as an aunt.

 And yes, spoilers.

 Fight Club (1999)

 Fight Club is one of those movies, like American Beauty, Kick-Ass, and Tangled, that have a constant narration flowing throughout.
 From the second you enter the screening you know that this is going to be Fincher’s mind-blowing, story bending film and completely mess with your psyche as twists and turns are revealed.
 So Edward Norton’s drama is laid bare as he tackles with Tyler Durden and the eponymous underground club.
 But the highlight, of many, is when The Narrator is talking about Tyler and introduces the seedy character including the extra fluid he adds to meals… It’s funny, witty, and sets the tone for the ending at the end.